-First, write a 1000-1500 words' biography of the artist or group.
+First, write a 750-1000 words' biography of the artist or group (please provide a word count).
 The biography should include standard biographical information such as the artist(s)' place or birth, major recordings/compositions, and other career milestones.
 To the extent possible, it should also include observations on the political, social, and/or cultural context of the artist(s).
 For example, were they known for certain political or social commitments?
 How was their music received and by what audiences?
 Was the music associated with certain political, social, or cultural movements?
 Was the music inspired/shaped by cross-cultural influences?
 Did the music inspire/influence other artists, particularly in other countries?
 Consider these examples suggestions, not dictates.
 Be creative.

-Second, create a playlist of 3-4 musical pieces associated with the artist(s).
+Second, create a playlist of 2-3 musical pieces associated with the artist(s).
+Provide hyperlinks to YouTube or other platforms where I can listen to each piece.
 For each piece, write a short paragraph describing it.
 Here are a few examples of things you could include in such a paragraph: When was the piece recorded/composed/performed?
 What's the meaning of the title (if not in English)?
 How popular was it and with what audiences?
 What album was it part of?
 What does it do to you-does it move you in any way?
 Does it evoke other artists/genres/songs?
 Consider these examples suggestions, not dictates.
 Be creative.